|

 is completed.

-- Install the momentary PTT push-button and
+the momentary PTT push-button

-the PTT LED (optional) on the top face at one extremity of the
+the top face at one extremity of

-Hammond enclosure.
-Make sure that the PCB will still fit inside the
+that the PCB will still fit

-enclosure with the proposed push-button and LED locations.
-See the
+enclosure with the proposed

 picture to

-the right for the proposed location.
-Note that I used a push-button
+location.
+Note that I used a

 with built-in LED.

-- Drill a hole to feed the wires from the
+a hole to feed the wires from

-A210 inside the enclosure.
-You want this hole to be located on
+want this hole to be located on

-the top face of the enclosure, underneath the interface PCB.
-Position
+the top face of the enclosure,

 that hole to

-align with the hole on the bottom cover of the A210 so that the A210 is
+bottom cover of the A210 so that

-neatly positioned on top of the enclosure.
-Use the
+neatly positioned on top of the

-A210 bottom cover to mark the location on the enclosure for an exact
+A210 bottom cover to mark the

 hole line up.

-Once again see the picture on the right
+Once again see the picture on

-hand side for a suggested A210 location.
+hand side for a suggested A210

 |